davidgonmar/uvlhub-egc/README.md

 - **Remember my password:**  Integration of a password recovery system that allows users to securely reset their password in case they forget it, ensuring easy access to the application while maintaining account security.
 - **Register developer:** An option for users to register as developers.

+### 👨‍⚕️ **Warnings for Running Tests**

+- It is important that before running the entire test suite, particularly the interface tests, a "reset" and "seed" of the database is performed using the command **rosemay db:seed --reset**.
+This ensures that the tests run within a database containing the same instances used during the tests.
+(This is especially relevant for Selenium tests.)

 ### 🔗 **Original Project**

 - The original UVLHub project is available here: [UVLHub](https://www.uvlhub.io)